Gaede45/subscriptionReminder/README.md

 🔗 [C# conditional logic with if, else, and else if – Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/csharp-if-elseif-else/)

-The goal was to practice using `if`, `else if`, and `else` statements in a fun and practical way by building a simple dice game.
+The goal was to practice using `if`, `else if`, and `else` statements in a fun and practical way by building a simple Subscription Reminder.

 # 📅 Subscription Reminder